cerner/terra-core/packages/terra-table/docs/guides/MultiSelectTable.md

   }
 ```
 Then we can implement a method to loop through our data and create the table row with our methods and call it from our render method.
+Ensuring that we add the appropriate aria label for multiple selections.
 ```jsx
   createTableRows(data) {
     return data.map(childItem => this.createTableRow(childItem));